-Arthur P. Schalick High School Course Recommendation Form 2021-2022
+Arthur P. Schalick High School Course Recommendation Form 2022-2023

-Student Name:

-Current Grade Level
+Student Name: Current Grade Level

-- Students should present this form to all teachers for course recommendations for next school year. - Students who plan to take an Honors or AP course MUST complete this form including parent signature and return it to their counselor. - Students should be aware of the expectations including summer assignments for the courses.
+Students should present this form to all teachers for course recommendations for next school year.
+Students who plan to take an Honors or AP course MUST complete this form including parent signature and return it to their counselor.
+Students should be aware of the expectations including summer assignments for the courses.

-The decision to take an Honors or AP course is a serious one.
-The work in these courses will require the following:
+The decision to will require the f take an Honors or AP course is a serious of following: one.
+The work in these courses

-- 1) Exemplary work habits and time management skills. - 2) A genuine desire to learn. - 3) Personal responsibility for attendance and work requirements. - 4) Self-discipline and the determination to succeed. - 5) Completion of summer reading assignments where required. - 6) Competence in and a willingness to improve communication skills-especially writing. - AP students are required to take an end-of-course AP exam(s) in May.
-(Note: If you do not take the AP exam, you will receive College Prep weight for the course(s)). - 8) Students MAY NOT DROP an Honors or AP course once the semester has started.
+2) A 3) P 4) S 5) C 6) C es 7) S xemplary work habits and time management genuine desire to learn. ersonal responsibility for attendance and welf-discipline and the determination to such completion of summer reading assignments competence in and a willingness to improve specially writing. tudents MAY NOT DROP an Honors or as started. vork requirements. ceed. s where required. e communication skills

 Subject Current Course/Recommended Course Teacher's Signature Required for Honors and AP course

 English

 Math

 History

 Science

 World Lang.

 Academy

-I have seen the above recommended courses for the 2021-2022 school year and understand the commitment and time necessary to ensure my child's success.
-I also understand the policies regarding course changes outlined above.
+understand the e above recommended courses for the commitment and time necessary to ensurable olicies regarding course changes outlined ire my child's success.
+I also

+Parent Signature and Date